jlodenius/neocortex/README.md

 - **Built-in Synchronization**: Includes a semaphore-based lock for safe shared memory access.
 - **Extendable**: Flexibility to implement custom synchronization logic through the `CortexSync` trait.

-Simple example using the built-in semaphore lock
+Simple example using the built-in semaphore lock.

 ```rust
 // Creating a segment of shared memory